 On finishing my HND, I was employed by RACAL as an electronics engineer.
-I was promoted to team leader developing automated test equipment for their micro-processor based RF positioning systems, a pre-cursor to today's GPS.
+I was quickly promoted to team leader developing automated test equipment for their micro-processor based RF positioning systems, a pre-cursor to today's GPS.

 After RACAL, I moved to BT where I worked first as an electronics engineering development project manager, managing a team of seven technicians, designing and implementing specialist electronic test equipment and procedures for the test and repair of payphone and telecommunications equipment.

-I was then promoted to project support manager, where I implemented the successful transformation of spares supply routes to 2,000 BT Payphone field engineers, reduced operating stock levels by £12m and introduced standard practices to meet customer and British Standards Institute audit requirements.
+I was then promoted to senior project manager, where I implemented the successful transformation of spares supply routes to 2,000 BT Payphone field engineers, reduced operating stock levels by £12m and introduced standard practices to meet customer and British Standards Institute audit requirements.

 My final role at BT was as a supply channel project manager responsible for implementing new materials supply channels to 20,000 BT field engineers.
 I achieved savings of £95m by reducing site and manpower requirements.
 I was also responsible for leading the Total Quality Management improvement team to enhance project communications within the division.